Me4th/wp-travelshop-theme/travelshop/installation.md

 php import.php fullimport
 ````

-If you think something on the data-model is buggy, try
+If you think that something on the data model is buggy, try:
 ````shell script
 php integrity_check.php
 ````

-If it's still buggy
+If it is still buggy:
 ````shell script
 mysql -u root -p;
 mysql> DROP database pressmind;